Massey Mansion/now Keg Mansion at 515 Jarvis St – built in 1868

 There have been sightings of a ghostly soldier standing beside the Sergeant-at-Arms desk.
 While there is no proof of who the spirit may be, some think it could be Charles Smith Rutherford.
 He served as the Sergeant-at-Arms from 1934 to 1940; however, he may be more well-known as a veteran and decorated hero of World War I.

 In 1918, Lieutenant Rutherford was a distance ahead of his command in northern France when he wandered into the midst of over 30 German soldiers.
 Lt Rutherford thought quickly.
-He boldly told the Germans they were surrounded by Canadian soldiers and they were now prisoners.
+He boldly told the Germans that Canadian soldiers surrounded them and they were now prisoners.
 The Germans were so intimidated they surrendered, and Lt Rutherford took them back to his company.
 It was a masterful bluff.
 Lt Rutherford earned the Victoria Cross for his bravery.
 He passed away in 1989 as the last surviving Canadian veteran of WWI to have received such an honour.

 Queen’s Park and the Legislative Building have resided on the land for over 125 years, but in 1842, it was home to Kings College.
 By 1850, the Kings College building became the University/Provincial Lunatic Asylum until it was torn down in 1886 to make way for the current structure.
 It’s said that three female residents of the asylum haunt the building and grounds: